simonhicks/gradle-vim-syntastic-plugin/README.md

+**Don't use this.
+Use https://github.com/Scuilion/gradle-syntastic-plugin - it's better.**

 # Gradle vim-syntastic plugin
 a gradle plugin to generate the classpath file and config variables for getting Syntastic.vim to work with a gradle build.